How to Train & Disciplin Your Bunny

 If your bunny seems to have forgotten its litter training and suddenly starts peeing on your carpet this can be really upsetting and unfortunately even though it's easy to do, telling them off for doing this will probably not stop them.

 Only use discipline when you catch your bunny in the act or any telling off will be wasted.
-If it's a second afterwards they won't associate the punishment with what they are doing, and it will be wasted.
+If it is a second afterwards, they will not associate the punishment with what they are doing, and it will be wasted.

 Never shout at, scare or hit your bunny as this sort of overreaction won't discourage them and in the long run can make them timid, antisocial or even aggressive towards you.